 There’s one more thing to note about the email above.
 Look at the display name — it’s “Thomas Edison”.
 But anyone can choose whatever email display name they want.
 Mobile email apps don’t show the full email address, leaving people vulnerable to crude “display name impersonation” attacks.

 Cybercriminals can also set up a fake email domain impersonating your company’s real domain name.
 The domain is the part of the email address after the “@” sign.
 A cybercriminal impersonating Bill Gates, for example, might purchase a domain such as “micros0ft.com” or “microsoft.co”.

-Likewise, using “freemail impersonation”, a more unsophisticated attacker might simply set up an email account with any free email provider using the CEO’s name (think “email@example.com”).
+Likewise, using “freemail impersonation”, a less sophisticated attacker might simply set up an email account with any free email provider using the CEO’s name (think “email@example.com”).
 It sounds crude, but such attacks really can work.

 But what about CEO fraud itself?
 CEO fraud once dominated the cybercrime landscape.
 However, there is some evidence that cybercriminals are moving away from CEO fraud and towards a broader range of more sophisticated social engineering attacks.

 In 2020, the FBI noted that while CEO fraud previously dominated BEC, cybercriminals now impersonate a broader range of actors, including vendors, lawyers, and payroll departments.

 And a report by UK Finance suggests that while CEO fraud is still among the main eight types of fraud attacks targeting consumers and businesses, there was a 14% percent drop in CEO fraud attacks between the first half of 2020 and the first half of 2021.
 (So it’s not all doom and gloom…)

 These days, employees don’t only have to be wary of CEO fraud attacks.
 They also need to watch out for more advanced cybercrime techniques like Account Takeover (ATO), deepfakes, and ransomware.